Li Zongren: Chinese Civil War

 Conflict between Chiang and Li persisted.
 Although he had agreed to do so as a prerequisite of Li's return, Chiang refused to surrender more than a fraction of the wealth that he had sent to Taiwan.
 Without being backed by gold or foreign currency, the money issued by Li and Yan quickly declined in value until it became virtually worthless.

 Although he did not hold a formal executive position in the government, Chiang continued to issue orders to the army, and many officers continued to obey Chiang rather than Li.
 The inability of Li to coordinate KMT military forces led him to put into effect a plan of defense that he had contemplated as early as 1948.
 Instead of attempting to defend all of southern China, Li ordered what remained of the Nationalist armies to withdraw to Guangxi and Guangdong, hoping that he could concentrate all available defenses on this smaller, and more easily defensible, area.
 The object of this strategy was to maintain a foothold on the Chinese mainland in the hope that the United States would eventually be compelled to enter the war in China on the Nationalist side.

 Chiang opposed Li's plan of defense because it would have placed most of the troops still loyal to Chiang under the control of Li and Chiang's other opponents in the central government.
 To overcome Chiang's intransigence Li began ousting Chiang's supporters within the central government.
 Yan Xishan continued in his attempts to work with both sides, creating the impression among Li's supporters that he was a "stooge" of Chiang, while those who supported Chiang began to bitterly resent Yan for his willingness to work with Li.
 Because of the rivalry between Chiang and Li, Chiang refused to allow Nationalist troops loyal to him to aid in the defense of Guangxi and Guangdong, with the result that Communist forces occupied Guangdong in October 1949.

 Exile

 After Guangdong fell to the Communists, Chiang relocated the government to Chongqing, while Li effectively surrendered his powers and flew to New York City for treatment of his chronic duodenum illness at the Hospital of Columbia University.
-Li visited the President of the United States, Harry S. Truman, and denounced Chiang as a "dictator" and an "usurper."
+Li visited the President of the United States, Harry S. Truman, and denounced Chiang as a "dictator" and a "usurper."
 Li vowed that he would "return to crush" Chiang's movements once he returned to China.

 The Kuomintang defenses continued to fall apart.
 General Hu Zongnan ignored Li's orders, and the Muslim General Ma Hongkui was furious at this.
-Ma Hongkui sent a telegram to Li to submit his resignation from all positions he held, then Ma Hongkui fled to Taiwan, and his cousin Ma Hongbin took charge of his positions.
+Ma Hongkui sent a telegram to Li to submit his resignation from all positions he held.
+Ma Hongkui then fled to Taiwan, and his cousin Ma Hongbin took charge of his positions.